 This alternative route to your chiropractic qualification promotes a self-directed focus on research, data collection and analysis whilst you benefit from a two year experiential placement in our on-site chiropractic clinic.

-Our MSc Chiropractic is specifically designed for students currently studying a chiropractic course, but who wish to complete their studies with an MSc qualification.
+Our MSc Chiropractic is specifically designed for students currently studying a chiropractic course, but who wish to complete their studies with a postgraduate MSc qualification.
 An MSc may be desirable if you are considering a career in research or academia, or may be preferred by some national associations.

 Through our MSc Chiropractic course you will build on your practical skills and knowledge to develop your assessment and management of chiropractic patients.
 Learn how to improve your critical thinking, research and communication skills and utilise our specialist equipment to collect data for use in clinical and rehabilitative research.
 You will progress your existing research methodology knowledge by learning more complex concepts, informing your own research study which you will combine with your clinical placement in our state-of-the-art chiropractic clinic, providing you with a richly diverse patient population.